strawp/web-shells/README.md

 A very reliable reverse shell initiator.
 You can write reverse shells in much fewer lines of text but they won't work as well as this.
 Also from http://pentestmonkey.net/tools/web-shells/php-reverse-shell

+## xss_cookiestealer.php

+For XSS attacks.
+This posts the value of a victim's cookies back to itself in base64 and decodes the output so you can spot the plaintext in HTTP traffic

+## xss_contentstealer.php

+Like xss_cookiestealer.php except it steals a specified piece of content from the injected page rather than a cookie